Volunteer opportunity posted by: Goodwill AmeriCorps Program

 Working Relationships/Support: Member will be provided support by the direct Supervisor and Host Site Organization as well as the AmeriCorps Staff.
 Member will receive a thorough on-site and AmeriCorps Orientation, Host Site specific training and training on a variety of topics related to work within a nonprofit setting.
 Various reporting will be required of the member throughout the term by the AmeriCorps Staff regarding member performance, completion of goals, training accomplishments, and continuous improvement of our program.

-Under the law, AmeriCorps members may not take part in the following activities during their AmeriCorps service hours:
+Under the law, AmeriCorps members may not take part in the following activities during their AmeriCorps service hours.
+Members may also not engage in the following activities indirectly by recruiting, training, or managing others for the primary purpose of engaging in one of the listed prohibited activities:

 You may exercise your rights as a private citizen to participate in these activities on your own time and at your own initiative, but you may not use any AmeriCorps funds or resources, and you may not wear the AmeriCorps uniform or logo while doing so.
 You may not be perceived to be serving as an AmeriCorps member while participating in these activities.